Tensor network methods for quantum-inspired image processing and classical optics

-We expect this behavior to be generic in average and not specific to this particular image.
 Although comparisons with standard image compression algorithms are not showed here, we mention that tensor networks might have a big advantage at very large size and relative high error.
-A comprehensive benchmark—although beyond the scope of this paper—on the performance of tensor networks across large datasets of diverse images would be necessary to rigorously demonstrate their relative strengths and weaknesses.
-The last section of this work will be devoted to optical applications that could be significantly sped up using this formalism.
+Classical block-based compression schemes such as JPEG operate by partitioning the image into fixed-size blocks and applying local transforms within each block, thereby imposing a hard cutoff on correlations beyond the block scale.
+While effective for locally smooth images, this rigid locality prevents an adaptive representation of long-range or multi-scale correlations and leads to well-known blocking artifacts.
+In contrast, tensor network representations do not enforce fixed spatial partitions but instead truncate correlations adaptively across scales, allowing global structure to be preserved while suppressing noise.
+A comprehensive benchmark, although beyond the scope of this paper, on the performance of tensor networks across large datasets of diverse images would be necessary to rigorously demonstrate their relative strengths and weaknesses.

+Despite these promising features, one of the main strength of tensor networks lies not only in data reduction itself but in their ability to perform complex operations efficiently.
+In particular, there are particularly suited for image transformations tasks, where operations can be applied directly at the level of the tensor network.
+The last section of this work will therefore be directed towards optical applications that could be significantly sped up using this formalism.